Mjz86/String/README.md

   it feels very convenient,  its also more customizable in my opinion. it currently lacks unicode support,  but is encoding aware ( but non ascii is currently an encoding mismatch error )

+ ## abi stability :
+almost all types have a version number in their typeinfo , if you want to use a newer version of the library,  update the version id macro , to use the newer version without subtle undetectable mismatches,
+i would try to make most of the types without version information in their type  stable , if you see any issues with the type information,  you could notify me, but know that two incompatible version ids will not link in the linker.

  # my default recommendation( usually good enough) :
    i recommend to use the following  as default strings to go to: